Birth Control Pill and Birth Control Patch by Ray Sahelian, M.D.

 Postmenopausal women who use combination hormone replacement

-therapy (HRT) containing estrogen and progestin have a significantly increased
+therapy (HRT) containing estrogen and progestin have an increased

 risk of breast cancer if they also have a history of birth control pill use.